Information for Developers about the Apps Library (Beta)

 These pages provide options to developers who have existing health apps they would like to

-see on the library.
-It also provides options for those of you who are interested in the
+see on the NHS Apps Library.
+It also provides options for those who are

 All apps must pass the Digital Assessment Questionnaire (DAQs) to ensure that only